Long Mynd: Gliding

+The Long Mynd has been home to the Midland Gliding Club since 1934, utilising the slope of the ground in a Westerly wind for gliders to continue flight (for many hours if required) in the rising air over and above the ridge, before "catching a thermal" (rising air under a cumulus cloud) and flying elsewhere, before returning to the Mynd at the end of the day so that a "road retrieve" of the glider is not required.

-The Long Mynd has been home to the Midland Gliding Club since 1934.
-The club owns 136 ha of land on the south end and flies gliders there throughout the year.
-It runs residential training courses and offers members of the public trial lesson flights.
-Many long flights have started from the Long Mynd, most recently one of 750 km during the summer of 2007.
+The club owns 136 ha of land on the south end and flies throughout the year.
+It runs residential training courses and offers members of the public trial lesson flights, see Midland Gliding Club.
+Many long glider flights have started from the Long Mynd, for instance one of 750 km during the summer of 2007.

 The gliding club is one of the few remaining clubs in Europe to regularly launch gliders by bungee.
 One early distinguished past member was Amy Johnson, from 1937 to 1939.

 Flora and fauna

-Historical grazing rights are held by the Long Mynd Commoners who graze sheep and ponies on the land.
+Historical grazing rights are held by the Long Mynd commoners who graze sheep and ponies on the land.
 The grazing livestock slow the invasion of trees by pushing into the scrub and bracken helping to create and maintain the heath.
 They also graze in the pools, eating the pondweed and consequently there is a healthy population of brown trout (Salmo trutta) and otter (Lutra lutra).
 Tree pipit (Anthus trivialis) and red grouse (Lagopus lagopus scotica) are found here as well as the recent arrival of the grayling butterfly (Hipparchia semele).